superseb/rancher-catalog/infra-templates/vxlan/10/README.md

 #### [rancher/net:v0.11.4]
 * This image has improved the programming logic for VXLAN to handle upgrade/restart scenarios gracefully without any traffic disruption.
+* Fixed an issue where custom subnets were forcing `/16`

 ### Usage